-- One point: over-bridled (per maneuver), out of frame (per maneuver), losing working advantage; toe, foot, or stirrup on the shoulder; working out of position - Three (3) points: cattle picked up or scattered; spurring on shoulder; pawing or biting cattle; back fence; hot quit - Five (5) points: horse quitting cow; losing cow; changing cattle after a specific commitment; failure to separate a single animal after leaving the herd; blatant disobedience - -Ten (IO) points: unnatural ranch horse appearance (Horse's tail is obvious and consistently carried in an unnatural manner in every maneuver) - -Off Pattern (OP): turn tail; failure to cut two cows; repeated blatant disobedience; use of two hands (except junior and level I horses shown in a snaffle bit/ hackamore), more than one finger between split reins or any fingers between romal reins (except in the two-rein) - -Disqualification (DQ): lameness; abuse; disrespect or misconduct; illegal equipment; excessive disturbance of herd to the point that exhibitor is asked to leave the arena; leaving arena before run is complete, fall of horse/rider; improper western attire to the breed ideal and that are the most positive combination of balance, structural correctness, and movement with appropriate breed and sex characteristics and adequate muscling.
-The ideal VRH Ranch conformation horse should have a natural ranch horse appearance from head to tail.
+- -1 point: over-bridled (per maneuver), out of frame (per maneuver), losing working advantage; toe, foot, or stirrup on the shoulder; working out of position - 3 points: cattle picked up or scattered; spurring on shoulder; pawing or biting cattle; back fence; hot quit - 5 points: horse quitting cow; losing cow; changing cattle after a specific commitment; failure to separate a single animal after leaving the herd; blatant disobedience - Off Pattern (OP): turn tail; failure to cut two cows; repeated blatant disobedience; use of two hands (except junior and level 1 horses shown in a snaffle bit/ hackamore), more than one finger between split reins or any fingers between romal reins (except in the two-rein) - Disqualification (DQ): lameness; abuse; disrespect or misconduct; illegal equipment; excessive disturbance of herd to the point that exhibitor is asked to leave the arena; leaving arena before run is complete, fall of horse/rider; improper western attire

-SHW566.
+SHW567.
 VRH RANCH CONFORMATION.
-The purpose of ranch conformation is to preserve American Quarter Horse type selecting well-mannered individuals in the order of their resemblance
+The purpose of ranch conformation is to preserve American Quarter Horse type selecting well-mannered individuals in the order of their resemblance to the breed ideal and that are the most positive combination of balance, structural correctness, and movement with appropriate breed and sex characteristics and adequate muscling.
+The ideal VRH Ranch conformation horse should have a natural ranch horse appearance from head to tail.

-SHW566.1 To be eligible to compete in the ranch conformation class the horse must be shown in at least one riding class in that division the day of the show.
+SHW567.1 To be eligible to compete in the ranch conformation class the horse must be shown in at least two riding classes in that division at the same show.

-SHW566.2 All horses in each division will be shown together as one class:
+SHW567.2 Horses in each division will be shown as one class.